Glasshoughton Infant Academy

 ‘Sticky knowledge’ is carefully planned for each lesson across the curriculum, linked to the learning objective, and is progressive across a sequence of learning.
 This ensures that children are explicitly clear about what they are learning during each session and how previous learning will help them to develop new knowledge and skills.
 Children’s learning is communicated to them clearly to allow them to develop an understanding of why they are being taught what they are being taught at that particular time; how previous learning will help them and what the learning intentions are at the end of the sequence.
 ‘Sticky knowledge’ also provides children with the correct vocabulary and terminology needed in order to effectively communicate their learning.
 This is also an integral part of home learning to ensure children do not fall behind whilst at home.

-Home learning opportunities have been carefully planned and resourced, to ensure children who are learning remotely from home, receive the same carefully planned and progressive curriculum that is on offer at school.
+Home learning opportunities have been carefully planned and resourced, to ensure children receive the same carefully planned and progressive curriculum that is on offer at school.
 All children have a right to an education and we will not allow any child to fall behind.
 There is an expectation that home learning is shared with class teachers to ensure progress is being made.
 Children will be expected to share their learning with their class teacher via Tapestry or Class Dojo.
-Children will receive bespoke feed-back in response to their learning, in line with what they would receive in school, to ensure that excellent progress is being made and the ‘even better if’ culture that is being developed in school is being consistently applied and installed in all pupils.
+Children will receive bespoke feed-back in response to their learning, in line with what they would receive in school, to ensure that excellent progress is being made and the ‘even better if’ culture that is being developed in school is being consistently applied and instilled in all pupils.

 A variety of strategies are taught at GIA in order to allow ALL pupils to become successful scientists, not all children learn in the same way.
 This ensures that no children, including pupil premium and disadvantaged are left behind and achieve their full learning potential.